HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-andrea-workflow.md

 - **Paths**:
     - `fmriprepRoot`: Path to the fMRIPrep folder.
     - `BIDSRoot`: Path to your BIDS folder.
-    - `outRoot`: Path to save GLM results (should ideally be in the derivatives folder, in a `fmriprep-spm` folder).
+    - `outRoot`: Path to save GLM results (ideally in the derivatives folder, in a `fmriprep-spm` folder).
-    - `tempDir`: Path for temporary files, such as uncompressed or smoothed files.
+    - `tempDir`: Directory for temporary files, such as uncompressed or smoothed files.

 - **Subject Selection**:

-    Leave a new line before the list of subjects.
+    Leave a new line before listing subjects.

     - `selectedSubjectsList`: A list of integers like `[41, 42, 43, 44]` or use `'*'` to analyze all subjects.
     - `selectedRuns`: List of runs to analyze.